probabl-ai/sklearn-ragger-duck/README.md

 # Ragger Duck

 A rubber duck that should answer to your scikit-learn questions.
-But this is just a a rubber duck, so it will be as good as listening to you.
+But this is just a rubber duck, so it will only be listening to your questions and wrongly answer until you find the solution by yourself.

 This rubber duck is an implementation of a RAG model trained on the scikit-learn documentation.